Orange Glazed Cranberry Bread

 Another main ingredient you absolutely 100% need for your bread is buttermilk.
 Don’t try to substitute the buttermilk with anything!
 Why Buttermilk is what makes some of my cakes, cupcakes, and breads so darn moist.
 But that’s not the only reason I use it today: the lactic acid present in buttermilk is what will allow the baking soda to produce the leavening gas (carbon dioxide).

 Most people don’t typically keep buttermilk in the house.
 I know I wouldn’t if I didn’t bake for a living.
 Save yourself a trip to the store and make a DIY buttermilk at home.
 Measure 1 Tablespoon of white vinegar or lemon juice in a measuring cup.
 Then, add enough milk (1%, 2%, or whole) to the same measuring cup until it reaches 1 cup.
 Stir it around and let sit for 5 minutes.
 The homemade “buttermilk” will be somewhat curdled and ready to use in your recipe.

 I like to use oil as the fat in this quick bread recipe, not butter.
 Butter is a fat that gives unbeatable flavor, but nothing beats the moisture that oil brings – especially to muffins, cakes, and quick breads.
 There is so much flavor in this bread from the orange, streusel, glaze, and cranberries that the flavor from butter would get lost anyway.

 The streusel is optional.
 I can’t believe I just typed that.
 In my world, streusel is never optional.
 But surprisingly enough, this bread would still be as dazzling without it.
 Streusel is my middle name (at least it should be), so I took the opportunity to make some.
 The streusel is only a few everyday ingredients: cold butter, flour, sugar, and cinnamon.
-That’s all.
-Crumble it all together and press gently on top of the batter before going into the oven:
+That’s all!

 The bread can take anywhere from 45 minutes to over an hour in the oven.
 Why the huge gap of time?
 All ovens are different.
 Oven air flows, oven hot spots, etc. Breads are thick and having the center baked through properly takes time.